 For many women, it takes a lot of sleepless nights, prayer, and thought before they decide that adoption is the best choice for themselves and their baby, given their situation.

-Here are 3 tips on how to put yourself in the best position so you can make this tough decision:
+Here are 3 tips on how to put yourself in the best position so you can make this tough decision about adoption:

 1. Take Your Time